harness/developer-hub/release-notes/cloud-cost-management.md

 ### Fixed issues

-* Previously, the incorrect error message was displayed when Delegate validation failed.
+* Previously, the incorrect error message was displayed when Delegate validation failed in Kubernetes Quick Create.
 (CCM-14963)

 This issue has been fixed.
 Now, the correct error message is displayed if Delegate validation fails.